 Answered By: Kathryn Ray Last Updated: May 13, 2020 Views: 112

-Not all microforms are shelved in the library.
-Some of the AU microform collection, including microfilm of older issues of the New York Times, is kept in storage at the WRLC Center in Maryland.
+Most microform, including microfilm of older issues of the New York Times, is kept in storage at the WRLC Center in Maryland.
 To request microform from storage, use the same CLS request form that is used for requesting books through the Consortium.
 The microform will be delivered to the AU library.

 The AU library has an extensive collection of newspapers, AU Dissertations and Theses, ERIC Documents and journals on microform.

 Microform is a stable archival storage medium that greatly saves space in the library.
-The production of microfilm has been reduced by the availabilty of electronic databases such as ProQuest Historical Newspapers, Dissertations and Theses and JSTOR.
+The production of microfilm has been reduced by the availability of electronic databases such as ProQuest Historical Newspapers, Dissertations and Theses and JSTOR.

 Who can help me?